Nursing Home Abuse Lawyer Oregon

 Older adults can bruise easily from minor bumps, so this can be tricky to spot.
 Bruises that resemble handprints or finger marks are signs of forceful grabbing.
 Staff may strike patients on the face and leave welts or cuts.
 Broken bones may be a sign that they’ve been pushed down as punishment or left on the floor after they’ve fallen.
 These cruelties are all too frequent and may devastate families if immediate action isn’t taken.

-Steps to Take if You Suspect Nursing Home Abuse
+What To Do If You Suspect Nursing Home Abuse

-At Andersen & Linthorst, our nursing home abuse lawyer will tell you that it’s imperative to take action as quickly as possible.
+At Andersen & Linthorst, our nursing home abuse and neglect lawyer will tell you that it’s imperative to take action as quickly as possible.
 The elderly population is particularly vulnerable, and abuse can be incredibly damaging, resulting in lifelong injuries and even fatalities.
 No family member wants to intentionally stand by while their aging loved one suffers from abuse and neglect while in the care of a nursing home.
 As a family member, it can be challenging to know how best to manage suspected nursing home abuse.
 The following are steps to take if you either suspect abuse or your loved one is in danger of further harm.

-Report the Abuse
+Report The Abuse

 Whether you suspect abuse or are aware that abuse has occurred, one critical step will be to report the abuse.
 Making a report not only ensures the safety of your loved one but can also either stop the abuse that is currently occurring or prevent abuse from happening in the future.
 While nursing home abuse can, at times, be challenging to prove, it’s critical to act as quickly as possible.
 There are several options for reporting abuse and exploitation:

-An Oregon nursing home abuse lawyer will tell you that all nursing facilities must adhere to licensing standards.
+Our Oregon nursing home abuse lawyer will tell you that all nursing facilities must adhere to licensing standards.
 While facilities are periodically inspected, if abuse in a nursing home is suspected, it’s essential to file a complaint or report.
 Be sure to include as much detail as possible.
 Once a complaint is filed, it will be assigned to an investigator who will visit the facility.
 They will review all records and conduct interviews to gain an understanding of what happened and make a determination regarding whether the abuse was either substantiated or unsubstantiated.

-Gathering Information
+Gather Information

 Information will be crucial to proving your case and should be done immediately.
 You can do so by compiling all medical documentation, documenting any changes to your loved one’s behavior, taking photographs of injuries, and gathering witness information.
 Information gathering will act as evidence to prove your legal claim should an attorney recommend moving forward with the case.